AmiroooTheWalnut/CS433533_F2023_a02_G/README.md

 Included files (**PLEASE ADD/UPDATE THIS LIST**):
+* images -- a folder with a collection of images to test code
 * index.html -- a sample skeleton html file with a canvas
 * a02.js -- a sample skeletion javascript file for functionality
 * hdr.js -- a javascript library for parsing HDR images, [courtesy of Martin Ignac](https://github.com/vorg/parse-hdr)